How To Sleep With Sciatica

-The experts at Southwest Scoliosis and Spine Institute use the latest research, innovative therapies, and the most advanced technology to diagnose pain and create customized pain management plans for patients.
+The experts at Southwest Scoliosis and Spine Institute with offices in Dallas, Plano, and Frisco, Texas use the latest research, innovative therapies, and the most advanced technology to diagnose pain and create customized pain management plans for patients.
 Our broad team of specialists will provide the appropriate and highest quality sciatica care.

 What Is Sciatica?

 Sciatica is a nerve pain that develops when the sciatica nerve is injured, irritated, or compressed.
 The sciatica nerve starts in the pelvis and runs through the buttocks, down the leg to the knee.
 At the knee, the nerve connects to other nerves running down the calf and through the foot.

 Sciatica is different from lower back pain.
 Lower back pain is restricted to the pain in an area of the back.
 You will notice the following signs if you have sciatica:

 - Weakness in the muscle of one or both legs.

 - Pin-and-needle sensation in the leg, foot, or toes.